masolimano/maneage/README-hacking.md

         # conflicts" (not detected as a conflict by Git, but may cause a
         # crash in your project).
 You can backup your build directory
         # before running the 'distclean' target.
+        #

-        # Any error in the build will be due to changes in Maneage, so look
+        # Any error in the build will be due to low-level changes in
-        # closely at the commits (especially the
+        # Maneage, so look closely at the commit messages in the Maneage
+        # branch and especially those where the title starts with
+        # 'IMPORTANT'.
         ./project make distclean  # will DELETE ALL your build-directory!!
         ./project configure -e
         ./project make

+        # When everything is OK, before continuing with your project's
+        # work, don't forget to push both your 'master' branch and your
+        # updated 'maneage' branch to your remote server.
+        git push
+        git push origin maneage
         ```

    - *Adding Maneage to a fork of your project*: As you and your colleagues